SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.3.1 Proportion of population reporting having personally felt discriminated against or harassed within the previous 12 months on the basis of a ground of discrimination prohibited under international human rights law

-This target is interpreted to cover research about eliminating legislation and other practices that increase inequality.
+This target is interpreted to cover research about eliminating discriminatory legislation, policies and other practices and promote ones that ensure equal opportunity and reduce inequalities of outcome.

-"Discrimination is any distinction, exclusion, restriction or preference or other differential treatment that is directly or indirectly based on prohibited grounds of discrimination, and which has the intention or ef- fect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life."
+"Discrimination is any distinction, exclusion, restriction or preference or other differential treatment that is directly or indirectly based on prohibited grounds of discrimination, and which has the intention or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life."
 The prohibited grounds of discrimination are listed in IHRL (UN Statistics Division 2024b.)

 ```py
 TS=